feloy/aws-amplify-demo/README.md

 First, fork the repository and clone your fork into your development machine.

 From the AWS Amplify console, connect your repository branch to the application.
-Create a new environment *master*.
+Create a new environment *prod*.

 Wait for the Provision/Build/Deploy/Verify steps to finish (this can take several minutes).